Staying the course

 The hardest work I’ve ever done, and the most stressful, was as a parish priest – mainly because it was isolated, insatiably demanding and I was on the whole working without … close colleagues.
 Most Revd Justin Welby, Archbishop of Canterbury

-Our resources – reflective practice groups and resilience training – help clergy protect themselves from ‘bad’ stress and ultimately, burnout.
+Our resources help clergy protect themselves from ‘bad’ stress and ultimately, burnout.
 Flourishing, healthy clergy can build a flourishing Christian presence in their community.